zitadel/zitadel/docs/docs/guides/integrate/login/saml.md

   	- **SignatureValue** provides the actual digital signature.
   	- **KeyInfo** containing the X.509 certificate, which holds the public key used to verify the signature.

-These XMLs are stringified, encoded, and passed in the query string to the identity provider, where the user is authenticated, and the SAML response is prepared, which will be received by the SP as an encoded string.
+These XMLs are stringified, encoded, and transmitted according to the SAML binding used.
+For instance, in HTTP Redirect Binding, the request is sent as URL parameters, while in HTTP POST Binding, it is included in the request body.
+The signature's transmission method also depends on the binding used, ensuring the integrity and authenticity of the SAML message across different communication channels.

 **Sample SAML response**